 Admissions DAS in orchestral practice

-Applicants for the DAS in orchestral practice course "violin" must have a Master’s degree in musical performance or one deemed equivalent.
-The course is restricted to students who are under 29 years of age on the application date (25 June 2018).
+Applicants for the DAS in orchestral practice course must have a Master’s degree in musical performance or one deemed equivalent.
+The course is restricted to students who are under 29 years of age on the application date (30 April 2021).

-In the academic year 2018-2019 the course will be available for violin, viola, horn (high and low) and percussion.
+In the academic year 2021-2022 the course will be available for violin, viola, horn and cello.

-- a duly completed, dated and signed CAS/DAS course application form for the 2018-2019 academic year
+- a duly completed, dated and signed CAS/DAS application form for the 2021-2022 academic year

 - a motivation letter